 How a Restraining Order Will Affect Your Life

 A restraining order can do much more than just prevent one person from having contact with another.
 If a final restraining order is issued against you, your name will be included in the Domestic Violence Central Registry indefinitely.
 Also, a final restraining order can impact your ability to communicate with your children, can cause problems at work, or can present a significant problem in custody disputes.
 A final restraining order will result in your inability to obtain a firearms purchaser card and the forfeiture of your firearms.
 In fact, even if you successfully defend against an application for a final restraining order, you may nevertheless be ordered to forfeit your weapons.

 A violation of a single term of a domestic violence restraining order can result in a criminal conviction for contempt, and a subsequent conviction for a violation of a restraining order will result in a minimum term of imprisonment of thirty days.

-The Process of Issuing a Restraining Order in New Jersey
+The Process of Issuing a Restraining Order in Essex County

-Why You Need an Experienced Bergen County Domestic Violence Law Firm on Your Side
+Why You Need an Experienced Essex County Restraining Order Lawyer on Your Side

-Scott Gorman is the Bergen County domestic violence attorney that you need on your side to represent you at a hearing to determine whether a final restraining order will issue.
+Scott Gorman is the Essex County domestic violence lawyer that you need on your side to represent you at a hearing to determine whether a final restraining order will issue.
 Scott will take the time to understand you, your relationship history, and the facts regarding your most recent incident to devise the most effective strategy for you.
 Scott has used his talent and experience to successfully represent both victims of domestic violence and those who have defended against applications for domestic violence restraining orders.
 He has obtained favorable outcomes for clients at hearings and on appeal.
-If you are seeking a final restraining order or if you are defending an application for a restraining order, call attorney Scott Gorman to discuss your case at our Hackensack office.
+If you are seeking a final restraining order or if you are defending an application for a restraining order, call attorney Scott Gorman to discuss your case at our Essex County or Morristown office.